-still widely used, for instance by the World Bank, is to assume that there is no intra-household inequality, so that household-level expenditure, divided by the number of household members, directly provides estimates of individual-level consumption (the per capita approach).
+It is empirically challenging to measure individual-level consumption inequality because expenditure data is typically collected at the household level.
+The simplest solution to this problem, which is still widely used, for instance by the World Bank, is to assume that there is no intra-household inequality, so that household-level expenditure, divided by the number of household members, directly provides estimates of individual-level consumption (the per capita approach).
 A growing body of evidence suggests that the equal sharing assumption is unrealistic and that it is crucial to account for intra-household, as well as inter-household, inequality (e.g. Lechene et al. (2022)).
-Not doing so leads to inaccurate, generally downward-biased, estimates of the aggregate level of inequality.
+Not doing so leads to inaccurate, generally downward-biased, estimates of the aggregate level of consumption inequality, such as the poverty rate.
 It also fails to appropriately capture key dimensions of inequality, such as gender and age, and their intersection (e.g. see Calvi (2020)).
+Therefore, standard measures may lead to incorrect conclusions on trends of inequality over time, and about the impact of specific policies.
+Moving towards more accurate individual-level estimates of inequality is important to improve the targeting of public funds to prioritise more effective policies, and policies aimed at groups that are particularly in need.